-On July 31, 2015, Xtant acquired all of the outstanding capital stock of X-spine Systems, Inc. ("X-spine") for approximately \$60 million in cash, repayment of approximately \$13 million of X-spine debt, and approximately 4.24 million shares of Xtant common stock.
-(See Note 15 Subsequent Events) X-spine is engaged in the development, manufacturing and sale of medical devices for use in orthopedic spinal surgeries.
-Financial statements of X-spine are not included in this report because the acquisition occurred after the end of the second quarter.
+On July 31, 2015, Xtant acquired all of the outstanding capital stock of X-spine Systems, Inc. for approximately \$60 million in cash, repayment of approximately \$13 million of X-spine debt, and approximately 4.24 million shares of Xtant common stock (See Note 2, "Business Combination" below).
+X-spine is engaged in the development, manufacturing and sale of medical devices for use in orthopedic spinal surgeries.

 The markets in which the Company competes are highly competitive and rapidly changing.
 Significant technological advances, changes in customer requirements, or the emergence of competitive products with new capabilities or technologies could adversely affect the Company's operating results.
 The Company's business could be harmed by a decline in demand for, or in the prices of, its products or as a result of, among other factors, any change in pricing or distribution methods, increased price competition, changes in government regulations or a failure by the Company to keep up with technological change.
-Further, a decline in available tissue donors could have an adverse impact on our business.
+Further, a decline in available donors could have an adverse impact on our business.

-The accompanying interim condensed consolidated financial statements of the Company for the six months ended June 30, 2015 and 2014 are unaudited and are prepared in accordance with accounting principles generally accepted in the United States of America.
+The accompanying interim condensed consolidated financial statements of the Company for the nine months ended September 30, 2015 and 2014 are unaudited and are prepared in accordance with accounting principles generally accepted in the United States of America.
 They do not include all disclosures required by generally accepted accounting principles for annual financial statements, but in the opinion of management, include all adjustments, consisting only of normal recurring items, necessary for a fair presentation.
 Interim results are not necessarily indicative of results which may be achieved in the future for the full year ending December 31, 2015.